pushandplay/cordova-plugin-apprate/README.md

     windows8: 'ms-windows-store:Review?name=<the Package Family Name of the application>' },
   customLocale: {
-    title: "Rate %@",
+    title: "Would you mind rating %@?",
-    message: "If you enjoy using %@, would you mind taking a moment to rate it?
-It won’t take more than a minute.
+    message: "It won’t take more than a minute and helps to promote our app.
 Thanks for your support!",
     cancelButtonLabel: "No, Thanks",
     laterButtonLabel: "Remind Me Later",
-    rateButtonLabel: "Rate It Now"
+    rateButtonLabel: "Rate It Now",
+    yesButtonLabel: "Yes!",
+    noButtonLabel: "Not really",
+    appRatePromptTitle: 'Do you like using %@',
+    feedbackPromptTitle: 'Mind giving us some feedback?', },
+  callbacks: {
+    handleNegativeFeedback: function(){
+      window.open('mailto:feedback@example.com','_system');
+    }
   }
 };